 Losing my first horse Wyatt to a second impaction and torsion just 42 days post colic surgery catapulted me to a new reality and I had to learn why it happened and how to minimize colic risks.
 This lead me to studying the NRC (National Research Council) guidelines as clarified and taught by Dr. Eleanor Kellon, VMD and taking her online courses.

-I had begun exploring Positive Reinforcement and Consent Based training with Wyatt during his rehab.
+I began exploring Positive Reinforcement and Consent Based training with Wyatt during his rehab.
 I lost him fall 2019 and decided I was either going to find a young horse and start it with R+ or I was getting out of horses all together.
 Fast forward to spring 2020: covid happens.

 I first explored hoof care as a means to train my horse for the farrier.
 After a few months of trims from other local professionals I decided to further invest in my education and take over his hoof care fully.
 Initially I was a Patreon member of several different barefoot specialists but ultimately ended up enrolling in Daisy Bicking’s Foundation Course due to her mastery of pathological issues and more detailed explorations of anatomy and biomechanics.